-Because of their utility in showcasing visual content, sliders have become the standard in online portfolios for artists of all kinds, from photographers to graphic designers to web developers.
-In very little space, sliders allow you to creatively display virtually any type of work to potential clients.
+Because they're suited to showcasing visual content, sliders have become the standard in online portfolios for artists of all kinds, from photographers to graphic designers to web developers.
+In very little space, sliders allow you to creatively display almost any type of work to potential clients.

 Büro Maisengasse (above) uses one of the most fun sliders yet.
-Use the arrows to navigate horizontally and projects zoom past as if displayed via a clothes line.
+Use the arrows to navigate horizontally and projects zoom past as if being tugged along a clothes line.

-Park La Fun’s homepage above features a fun, full page automatic horizontal slider that showcases new and popular products.
+Hush’s site features a clean, minimalist and that showcases new and popular products.

 06. Text snippets